mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/alerting-overview/index.md

 ```

 ### Create alerting rules in Prometheus
-  Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service like slack , pager duty , email.
+  Alerting rules allow you to define alert conditions based on Prometheus language expressions and to send notifications about firing alerts to an external service like Slack, PagerDuty, and email.

-Below is the default alert rules , rules files are accessed in prometheus configuration yml.
+The default alert rules are below.
+Rules files are accessed in the Prometheus configuration .yml.

 ```
-rules :
+rules:
 groups:
 - name: cpurule
  rules: